open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/kafka.md

 Most of the attributes are optional (for example, their values may be empty), and the base64-encoded `value` is typically used.

-`rego_transform` policies take a batch of one or more incoming messages as input and return the desired state of the data store of Enterprise OPA.
+`rego_transform` policies take a batch of one or more incoming messages as input and return the desired state of the data store of EOPA.
 Policies also have access to the data already stored via `input.previous`.
 Policies might perform operations such as:

 - Filtering out or target operations for messages from a particular topic